chchch/sabdasagara/README.md

 To run:

-    stack exec -- sabdasagara-exe -n 2 -o csv -f input.fas > output.csv
+    stack exec -- sabdasagara-exe -n 4 -o csv -f example.fas > output.csv

-This will split the texts in input.fas into 2grams, with fuzzy matching.
+This will split the texts in example.fas into 4grams, with fuzzy matching.
 For more options, run

     stack exec -- sabdasagara-exe